confluentinc/ksql/docs/operate-and-deploy/installation/upgrading.md

    GROUP BY productId;
 ```

-If you require a copy of the key column in the Kafka record's value then you can use the
+If you need a copy of the key column in the Kafka record's value, use the

 [AS_VALUE](docs/developer-guide/ksqldb-reference/scalar-functions#as_value) function to indicate this
 to ksqlDB.
-For example, the following will produce an output inline with the previous version of ksqlDB
+For example, the following statement produces an output inline with the previous version of ksqlDB

 for the above example materialized view:

 ```sql